 As well as having an interdisciplinary academic background, Duncan has extensive experience of working with government, parliamentarians, think tanks, international organisations and militaries.
 From 2010-2014, Duncan was a Research Analyst on the Climate Change & Security Programme at the Royal United Services Institute.
 He was the first Director of the All-Party Parliamentary Group for the Polar Regions in Westminster, which he helped to establish (2015-2019).
 He also served as Special Adviser to the House of Commons Defence Committee during its inquiry on ‘UK Defence in the Arctic’ (2017-2018).
 In addition to these roles, Duncan has provided advice to the Foreign, Commonwealth & Development Office, the Ministry of Defence, NATO and the European Commission.

 Duncan remains an Associate Fellow of the Royal United Services Institute.
-He is also a Visiting Fellow to the Royal Navy Strategic Studies Centre (2022-2024), and a member of the UK Arctic & Antarctic Partnership Steering Committee, the University of the Arctic/Northern Research Forum Thematic Network on Geopolitics and Security, and the All-Party Parliamentary Group for the Polar Regions’ Advisory Council.
+He is also a Senior Research Associate to the Climate Change & (In)Security Project (a University of Oxford/British Army collaboration), a Visiting Fellow to the Royal Navy Strategic Studies Centre, and a member of the UK Arctic & Antarctic Partnership Steering Committee, the University of the Arctic/Northern Research Forum Thematic Network on Geopolitics and Security, and the All-Party Parliamentary Group for the Polar Regions’ Advisory Council.

-Duncan currently teaches on two undergraduate modules: Small Wars and 21st Century War.
-He also teaches on the MA Security modules Security in Global Politics and Urban Warfare
+Duncan mainly teaches on two undergraduate modules: Small Wars (PIB802) and War in the 21st Century (PIC684).
+He also teaches on the following MA International Security modules: Urban Warfare (PIP702) and Security in Global Politics (PIP700).

 Duncan is interested in supervising doctoral students in any area of geopolitics and/or foreign, security and defence policy (especially, but not limited to, 21st century challenges).
 If you are interested in working with him, please get in touch.